pvrohin/darknet/README.md

 # Step by step procedure to train a YOLOV3 model for apple detection and localization.

-This repository is inspired by AlexeyAB'soriginal code.
+This repository is inspired by AlexeyAB's original code.

 ## 1) Clone, configure & compile Darknet